Tennessee elementary school raises money to get janitor a car

 GERMANTOWN, Tenn.
-(WMC)– An elementary school in Tennessee is raising money for one of its own staff members after noticing how hard he works… just to get to work.
+(WMC) – An elementary school in Tennessee is raising money for one of its own staff members after noticing how hard he work just to get to work.

 Robert Reed is a much-loved custodian at Farmington Elementary School in Germantown.